Blocking AI traffic with DNS filtering

 Wildcard blocks for model endpoints and chat front-ends

 Single hostnames are never enough.
 AI services tend to spread across model endpoints, chat front-ends, auth paths, and content delivery names, so I block wildcard patterns where they make sense and keep the list tight enough to maintain.
-If a service moves names every week, I treat that as a sign to block the whole family rather than chase each hostname like a lost sock.
+If a service keeps changing names, I block the whole family rather than chase each hostname one by one.

 Firewall rules and VLAN isolation stop the gaps DNS cannot see